 (863) 465-4331, www.lpfla.com

 More than 40 murals, many with sound, are located throughout downtown Lake Placid.
 Search for them all and find hidden images painted within them.
 Lake Placid is also the Caladium Capital of the World.
 When in leaf during summer/fall, the fields have been compared to the tulip fields in Holland for their beauty.
-Read more about the murals in Lake Placid and beyond in this article.

 The Swiss-themed historic inn, with world-class restaurant (circa 1931) and landing strip, is known for its award-winning cuisine.
 Their famous Astronaut Soup accompanied many NASA space flights.